kmccracken8/data-science-work/README.md

 # data-science-work
+Kyle McCracken
+ME 2022, Olin College of Engineering

-repo for all my data science work
+This is a repo for all my data science work.